SUSHMITHAHP/CloudProjects/README.md

 **Input Images** – Stored in separate folders for each language, containing text images in languages such as English, French, German, and Spanish.
 This enables targeted OCR analysis and direct performance comparison across different languages.

-**ZIP Archives** – Compressed datasets grouped for bulk processing, improving efficiency in upload, download, and storage of multiple related files.
+**ZIP Files** – Compressed datasets grouped for bulk processing, improving efficiency in upload, download, and storage of multiple related files.

 This detailed organization allows for streamlined workflows, reproducible results, and comprehensive evaluation of preprocessing techniques across various languages and dataset formats.